microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 1. Open an Edge Browser.
 2. Navigate to [https://github.com/microsoft/winget-cli-restsource/releases](https://github.com/microsoft/winget-cli-restsource/releases).
-3. Download the latest release of the Microsoft.WinGet.Source PowerShell module.
+3. Download the latest release of the Microsoft.WinGet.RestSource PowerShell module.
 (WinGet.RestSource-Winget.PowerShell.Source.zip)
-4. Open a File Explorer window, and navigate to where you downloaded the Microsoft.WinGet.Source PowerShell module.
+4. Open a File Explorer window, and navigate to where you downloaded the Microsoft.WinGet.RestSource PowerShell module.
 5. Right-click on WinGet.RestSource-Winget.PowerShell.Source.zip, and select **Extract all** from the drop-down menu.
 6. In the new window, select the **Extract** button.
 7. After the extraction has completed, navigate to '<extracted folder>\WinGet.RestSource-Winget.Powershell.Source'.
 8. Open an **Administrative PowerShell** window.
-9. Ensure the downloaded `Microsoft.WinGet.Source` files are not blocked
+9. Ensure the downloaded `Microsoft.WinGet.RestSource` files are not blocked

     ```Powershell
-    PS C:\> Get-ChildItem -Path [Paste the path to the root folder of Microsoft.WinGet.Source] -Recurse | Unblock-File
+    PS C:\> Get-ChildItem -Path [Paste the path to the root folder of Microsoft.WinGet.RestSource] -Recurse | Unblock-File
     ```
-10. In combination, press [Ctrl]+[Shift]+Right-click on the `Microsoft.WinGet.Source.psd1` file.
+10. In combination, press [Ctrl]+[Shift]+Right-click on the `Microsoft.WinGet.RestSource.psd1` file.
 Select **Copy Path** from the drop-down menu.

 11. Run the following command from the Administrative PowerShell window:

     ```Powershell
-    PS C:\> Import-Module [Paste the path to the Microsoft.WinGet.Source.psd1 file]
+    PS C:\> Import-Module [Paste the path to the Microsoft.WinGet.RestSource.psd1 file]
     ```

 ### Automate the creation of a Windows Package Manager REST source

-The `Microsoft.WinGet.Source` PowerShell module provides the [New-WinGetSource](PowerShell/New-WinGetSource.md) cmdlet to simplify the creation of a Windows Package Manager REST source.
+The `Microsoft.WinGet.RestSource` PowerShell module provides the [New-WinGetSource](PowerShell/New-WinGetSource.md) cmdlet to simplify the creation of a Windows Package Manager REST source.
 This PowerShell cmdlet will initiate a connection to Azure if not currently connected.
 Validating that the connection is established with a specific Subscription (if specified).
 Generate the ARM Parameter files with specified values, then create Azure resources with the generated ARM Parameter files and the provided ARM Template files.

 The `New-WinGetSource` PowerShell cmdlet makes use of the following input parameters.
 For more information on how to use this cmdlet, use the `Get-Help New-WinGetSource -Full` or visit the [New-WinGetSource PowerShell Article](PowerShell/New-WinGetSource.md) in Docs.